Back to California

 Observing Meetings Between Employers and Employee Groups

-This law allows employee groups to invite members to watch meetings remotely without pay, unless both sides agree otherwise.
+This law allows employee groups to let members watch meetings remotely without participating or getting paid time off, unless both sides agree otherwise.

 What This Bill Does